Which Banks Offer Tenancy by the Entirety?

 Online Banks and High-Yield Savings Accounts

 Under Florida Statute 655.79(1), all spousal bank accounts are considered tenancy by the entirety “unless otherwise specified in writing.”
 The Storey Mountain v.
-George decision from the Fourth District Court of Appeal clarified that “writing” includes any agreement incorporated by reference into the signature card.
-That means the language in an online bank’s deposit agreement can override the TBE presumption even if the signature card itself never mentions TBE.
+George decision clarified that “writing” includes any agreement incorporated by reference into the signature card.
+The language in an online bank’s deposit agreement can override the TBE presumption even if the signature card itself never mentions TBE.

-After reviewing the current deposit agreements for the most popular online banks, the results are mixed.
+The results across online banks are mixed.
 One institution explicitly recognizes TBE.
 Several designate all joint accounts as JTWROS in their written agreements, which raises the question of whether that designation constitutes a disclaimer under Storey Mountain.
-The distinction matters: a bank that says nothing about ownership type leaves the Florida statutory presumption intact, while a bank that affirmatively designates accounts as JTWROS “only” may be specifying an alternative form of ownership in writing.
+A bank that says nothing about ownership type leaves the Florida statutory presumption intact.
+A bank that affirmatively designates accounts as JTWROS “only” may be specifying an alternative form of ownership in writing.

 For couples who want to maximize TBE protection in a high-yield savings account, Synchrony is the strongest choice among online banks because it explicitly recognizes entireties ownership.
 American Express and Barclays are reasonable options because neither disclaims TBE.
 Ally, Marcus, and CIT Bank carry some legal uncertainty because their agreements designate JTWROS in writing, which a creditor could use in a Storey Mountain argument.
-Discover should be avoided because its agreement appears to affirmatively limit accounts to JTWROS only.
+Discover is the weakest choice because its agreement appears to affirmatively limit accounts to JTWROS only.

 Online bank agreements change periodically.
 A bank that does not currently disclaim TBE could add such language at any time.
-The safest approach is to read the current deposit agreement before opening the account and to keep a copy for your records.
+Reading the current deposit agreement before opening the account and keeping a copy is the safest approach.

 Florida Credit Unions

-Most Florida-based credit unions do not disclaim TBE in their account agreements.
-They adhere to Florida’s default rule that a joint account held by a married couple is tenancy by the entirety.
+Florida-based credit unions generally follow the state’s default TBE rule.
 None of the major Florida credit unions explicitly reject TBE ownership in their personal account terms.

 National Credit Unions